-"Positions" result from a process of thorough study.
+League Positions result from a process of thorough study and determination of the consensus opinion of League membership.
 Any given study, whether it be National, State, or Local, is thorough in its pursuit of facts and details, both positive and negative.
 As the study progresses, a continuing discussion of pros and cons of each situation occurs.
 Prior to the results of the study being presented to the general membership, study committee members fashion consensus questions that are then addressed by the membership.

 Additional discussion, pro and con, takes place as members (not part of the study committee) learn the scope of the study.
 Every question on which consensus is reached is kept.
 The others are eliminated.

 It is the consensus statement - the statement resulting from the consensus questions - that becomes a "position."
 Firm action or advocacy can then be taken on the particular issue addressed by the position.
-Without a position, action/advocacy can not be taken.
+In the absence of a formal position, action/advocacy cannot be taken.

-Throughout our history, League members have led grassroots movements for universal voter registration and campaign integrity, the right in reproductive choice, civil rights, clean air and water, safe and affordable housing and child care.
-Early in our history, the League was committed to establishing child labor laws and equal pay for women.
+Throughout our history, League members have led grassroots movements for universal voter registration and campaign integrity, the right of reproductive choice, civil rights, clean air and water, safe and affordable housing and child care.
+Early in our history the League was committed to establishing child labor laws and equal pay for women.
 We were an advocate for peace-building through the United Nations and other international organizations in the 1940s.
 The League fought against discrimination in education, employment and housing in the 1960s and 1970s.
 In the 1970s and 1980s, the League supported action to clean up the environment, to stop the arms race, and to promote equality of opportunity.
-Within this past decade, we led the successful effort to eliminate remaining obstacles to voter registration in the United States.
+This past decade we have worked strenuously to eliminate remaining obstacles to voter registration in the United States.